microsoft/vscode-docs/docs/editor/codebasics.md

 > **Tip:** IntelliSense suggestions can be configured via the `editor.quickSuggestions` and `editor.suggestOnTriggerCharacters` [settings](/docs/getstarted/settings.md).

-JavaScript and TypeScript developers can take advantage of the [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) type definition (typings) file repository to get IntelliSense for common JavaScript libraries (Node.js, React, Angular).
-You can find a good explanation on using `typings` files in the [JavaScript language](/docs/languages/javascript#_intellisense) topic and the [Node.js](/docs/nodejs/nodejs-tutorial.md#_intellisense-and-typings) tutorial.
+JavaScript and TypeScript developers can take advantage of the [npmjs](https://www.npmjs.com) type declaration (typings) file repository to get IntelliSense for common JavaScript libraries (Node.js, React, Angular).
+You can find a good explanation on using type declaration files in the [JavaScript language](/docs/languages/javascript.md#intellisense) topic and the [Node.js](/docs/nodejs/nodejs-tutorial.md) tutorial.

 Learn more in the [IntelliSense document](/docs/editor/intellisense.md).